-What is a Tax Home?
-Why Do I Need One?
+What Is a Tax Home and Why Do I Need One?

 If your business location is the place where you work all the time, the concept of "tax home" has little meaning.
 But if you travel as part of your business, or if you work in different locations, the location of your tax home does become an important concept.